microsoft/vscode-azureappservice/README.md

 * How to configure zip deployment:
   * If you set the deployment source of your web app to “None” (the default source on app creation), the deploy command will Zip the contents of a selected folder and upload the Zip file to Azure.

   * VS Code will prompt on deploy if you would like to configure your project for faster deployment.
-If you click "Yes", the following changes will be made in your project:
+If you click 'Yes', the following changes will be made in your project:
-    * The vscode setting 'appService.zipIgnorePattern' is changed to include build artifacts to be ignored for zipping.
+    * The vscode setting `appService.zipIgnorePattern` is changed to indicate that build artifacts will not be zipped and deployed.
 These will be built on the server by running the appropriate build command.
     * A '.deployment' file will be created in the root of the project.
-This file configures SCM_DO_BUILD_DURING_DEPLOYMENT=true enabling build on deploy.
+This file configures `SCM_DO_BUILD_DURING_DEPLOYMENT=true` enabling build on deploy.
       > NOTE: Currently only 'node' runtimes support this feature.
-  * If you select 'Never show again,' the 'appService.showBuildDuringDeployPrompt' vscode setting will be set to 'false' and you will no longer be prompted for this project.
-Delete this setting or set it to 'true' to re-enable the prompt.
+  * If you select 'Never show again,' the `appService.showBuildDuringDeployPrompt` vscode setting will be set to `false` and you will no longer be prompted for this project.
+Delete this setting or set it to `true` to re-enable the prompt.

   ### Zipdeploy Configuration Settings

-  * 'appService.zipGlobPattern'
+  * `appService.zipGlobPattern`
     * Uses a glob pattern to define which files to be included in the deployment.
-The default value is “**/*”.
+The default value is '**/*'.

-  * 'appService.zipIgnorePattern'
+  * `appService.zipIgnorePattern`
     * Uses a glob pattern to define which files to be excluded from the deployment.
 The default value is [] which doesn’t exclude any files/folders.

-  * For example, you might want to exclude the “node_modules” folder from the deployment to speed up the Zip file creation and uploading.
+  * For example, you might want to exclude the 'node_modules' folder from the deployment to speed up the Zip file creation and uploading.
 In this case, you will need the following setting:
-    * “appService.zipIgnorePattern”: ["node_modules{,/**}"]
+    * `appService.zipIgnorePattern: ['node_modules{,/**}']`
   * And in order to have the web app run proper deployment command to restore the npm packages, you need to have the following Application Setting on your site:
-    * SCM_DO_BUILD_DURING_DEPLOYMENT=true or include the '.deployment' file that is generated.
+    * `SCM_DO_BUILD_DURING_DEPLOYMENT=true` or include the '.deployment' file that is generated.

     ![Web App Log Stream](resources/Scm_Do_Build_During_Deployment.png)